fancifulcrow/VQ-VAE/README.md

 # VQ-VAE: Vector Quantized Variational Autoencoder

 ## Overview
 This is an implementation of a Vector Quantized Variational Autoencoder (VQ-VAE) using pytorch.
-The model is trained on the CIFAR-10 dataset, with the goal of reconstructing images with high fidelity.
+The model uses the CIFAR-10 dataset for training.

 ## Prerequisites
 - Python 3.x